DeepPSP/bib_lookup/README.md

 2. use eutils.ncbi.nlm.nih.gov/entrez/eutils/esummary.fcgi for PubMed, as in \[[3](#ref3)\];
 3. try using google scholar api described in \[[4](#ref4)\] (unfortunately \[[4](#ref4)\] is charged);
 4. use `Flask` to write a simple browser-based UI;
+5. check if the bib item is already existed in the output file, and skip saving it if so;

 ## WARNING
 Many journals have specific requirements for the Bib entries,